-- Short selling could be suitable for some astute investors who enjoy going against the grain.
-It is a lucrative activity for successful investigative traders who know that they are doing.
+- Short selling could be suitable for experienced investors who enjoy going against the grain.
+It is a lucrative activity for successful investigative traders who know what they are doing.
 There are professional funds that are dedicated to this activity alone.

 - Short selling pays off just when you need it.
-For example, your short selling activities may net you a fortune during severe bear markets.
-This gives you a layer of protective blanket on your long-only portfolios.
+For example, your short-selling activities may net you a fortune during severe bear markets.
+This gives you a layer of protection on your long-only portfolios.

-- Short selling allows you take more aggressive long activities because you have some downside hedge.
+- Short selling allows you to take more aggressive long activities because you have some downside hedge.